Goldman climbs to top commodity bank ranking over JP Morgan

-LONDON (Reuters) - Goldman Sachs became the top commodities bank last year, overtaking rival JP Morgan, a consultancy said on Friday.
+LONDON, March 27 (Reuters) - Goldman Sachs became the top commodities bank last year, overtaking rival JP Morgan , a consultancy said on Friday.

 Goldman had the largest commodity revenues of any investment bank last year, financial industry analytics firm Coalition said in a report.
 It did not give a breakdown of commodity revenues for each bank in its ranking, which showed JP Morgan in second and Morgan Stanley in third place.